nehcuy/lifehack-2022/README.md

 *   Damage to the tablet&nbsp;

 and you are able to stay informed, even if you are away from your tablet!

+## Areas of Improvement

+Our previous idea was to keep laptops safe as people tend to leave their laptops sitting on the table while they take short breaks (i.e. short trip to the toilet, purchase drinks).
+However, our progress was immediately stunted due to the absence of the movement sensor in laptops.
+We then had to implement it between mobile phones and tablets instead.